Devotion to the Holy Face of Jesus of the Shroud of Turin and the Veil of Veronica – VL187

 An integral part of the Fatima Message is making reparation for sins – our own and the sins of others.

 Our Lady’s Fatima Message is the culmination of requests made by God throughout the history of mankind to make reparation or atonement for sins.
-Such requests or warnings for making reparation were given both in Sacred Scripture and through messengers sent by Heaven after Christ’s Ascension.
+Such requests or warnings for making reparation were given both in Sacred Scripture and through messengers entrusted by Heaven after Christ’s Ascension.

 Two of those messengers were sent in the 19th and 20th centuries to ask for reparation to the Holy Face of Jesus for sins which have increased significantly since the original requests were made and continue to increase to the present day.